-The REI Co-op Cycles DRT 1.2 is a hardtail mountain bike, which means it does not have a rear suspension system.
+The REI Co-op Cycles DRT 1.2 (DRT 1.2 2020 version here) is a hardtail mountain bike, which means it does not have a rear suspension system.
 The front forks do.
 Better yet, the front SR Suntour XCR dual piston suspension has a whopping 120mm of fork travel.
 Most competitors in this price range have 100mm or less of fork travel.

 As you get faster and more aggressive and hit bigger bumps, you’ll appreciate the 120mm fork travel.

 The Shimano 3 x 9 drivetrain gives you 27 gears to choose from.
 While advanced and expert riders might prefer fewer gears, the 27-gear drivetrain can help less experienced riders cover more ground.
 First, you’ll have more low gears to help you climb, which you’ll need if you are following more experienced riders who are in presumably better riding shape.
 Second, you’ll have plenty of gears to let you truly cruise on pavement and simple trails, too.

 The frame is aluminum, which is lightweight and strong.
 Should be able to handle most abuse from typical recreational and intermediate riders.

 Shimano Acera crankset, 40-30-22.

 The wheels are 27.5 inches, which are bigger than old-school 26-inchers and smaller than the 29-inchers that took over the mountain biking world a few years ago.
 For most people, 27.5 seems to offer the best blend of start and stop speed with agility.